Food for the body is not enough. There must be food for the soul.

 🤙🏻Great Everyday Eats

-A great modern, French bistro on the quieter side of TTDI.
+An easy-going, modern French bistro on the quieter side of TTDI.
 The menu is filled with delicious French classics, like Liver Pate, Confit de Canard, Roasted Duck Breast and a Baked Catch of the Day en papillote.

 My favourite Spanish restaurant and gin bar in KL, offering a range of tasty tapas (including imported cheese and freshly sliced Jamon Iberico from the leg) delicious paella and main dishes.
 Head to their Bangsar venue for great vibes and gin-sommelier waiters who will help you find the perfect gin drink, served Spanish style baby 👌🏼